Karen Khachanov: 2017: First top 10 win, first Major fourth round

 He continued with good performances, reaching the semifinal of the Halle Open.
 There he achieved his first win on grass over Gilles Simon, and then recorded his second career top 10 win, after defeating Kei Nishikori.
 He lost to Roger Federer and failed to reach the final.
 This result ensured him a first Grand Slam seed place at the following Grand Slam at Wimbledon.
 There, he also had another great result, reaching his first third round, after wins over Andrey Kuznetsov and Thiago Monteiro.
 He then lost to Rafael Nadal.
-His successful journey then continued with two consecutive quarterfinals at the Bastad Open and the Hamburg Open.
+His successful journey then continued with two consecutive quarterfinals at the Båstad Open and the Hamburg Open.
 However, he then started to struggle with form.
 He was eliminated in the first round at both the Canadian Open and the US Open, but reached the third round of the Cincinnati Open.
 In September he played in the Davis Cup for the second time in a year.
-He played against Hungarian players, winning against Attila Balazs and losing to Marton Fucsovics.
+He played against Hungarian players, winning against Attila Balázs and losing to Márton Fucsovics.
 He then went to China, reaching the second round of the Chengdu Open and the China Open and losing in the first round of the Shanghai Masters.
-He then returned to Europe, but still with no success, with only first rounds of the Vienna Open and the Paris Mastes.
+He then returned to Europe, but still with no success, with only first rounds of the Vienna Open and the Paris Masters.
 He finished the year with his debut at the Next Gen ATP Finals.
-He overcame Jared Donaldson, but lost to Daniil Medvedev and Borna Coric, so failed to pass the round robin group.
+He overcame Jared Donaldson, but lost to Daniil Medvedev and Borna Ćorić, so failed to pass the round robin group.

 2018: First Masters 1000 title

-Khachanov started the year at the Auckland Open, reaching the quarterfinal after wins over Yuichi Sugita and Pablo Cuevas, but then lost to Juan Martin del Potro.
+Khachanov started the year at the Auckland Open, reaching the quarterfinal after wins over Yūichi Sugita and Pablo Cuevas, but then lost to Juan Martín del Potro.
 Next, he participated in the Australian Open, where he lost to del Potro in the second round.
 In February he first reached the quarterfinal of Open Sud de France, followed up with only a first round at the Rotterdam Open, but then he won his second ATP title at Open 13 in Marseille, France.
-In the semifinal he defeated former top 10 player Tomas Berdych to reach final.
+In the semifinal he defeated former top 10 player Tomáš Berdych to reach final.
 To get the title, he needed to defeat Frenchman Lucas Pouille.

 In the next three months he showed average results.
 In Dubai he reached the second round, then only the first round of Indian Wells and the third round of the Miami Open.

 However, he reached the final of the Miami Open in the doubles event, alongside Andrey Rublev, but they lost to Bob and Mike Bryan.
 Then the clay court season came, but he was still not showing good form.
 He reached the third rounds of Monte Carlo and the Barcelona Open, but only the first rounds of Madrid and Rome.